szaaamerik/memory.dll/readme.md

+# memory.dll

+> [!WARNING]
+> This library is unfinished and abandoned.
+Keep your expectations low.

 ## Description
 Meriks's modified version of the original [memory.dll](https://github.com/erfg12/memory.dll), hopefully delivering a faster, and better-practiced library for process memory manipulation.